Why is this important?

-If you wish to buy your croft you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you wish to buy your croft you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 You could be eligible for a wide variety of grants and loans.
 Some of these are grants which are generally available to all farmers, while others are specifically aimed at crofters.
 The rules about eligibility are complicated and depend on whether you own the croft or are a tenant or sub-tenant.

-If you would like more information about what help may be available your local Citizens Advice Bureau will have more information.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you would like more information about what help may be available your local Citizens Advice Bureau will have more information - where to get advice.

 The Crofting Commission

 The Crofting Commission is a government department which administers crofting.
 Its remit is to develop and regulate crofting, and to promote the interests of crofters.